rxweb/rxweb/docs/reactive-form-validators/validation-decorators/compose.md

 <ol class='showHideElement'>
     <li>Apply compose validation on firstName field.</li>
     <li>Apply compose validation on lastName field using message key.</li>
-    <li>Apply compose validation on age field based on matched condition in the form, like if the firstName is 'Bharat', then only the age must be validated.</li>
+    <li>Apply compose validation on age field based on matched condition in the form, like if the firstName is 'Bharat', then only the age must be validated (Based on function).</li>
-    <li>Apply compose validation based on matched condition in the form, like if the firstName is 'Bharat', then only the cityName must be validated.</li>
+    <li>Apply compose validation based on matched condition in the form, like if the firstName is 'Bharat', then only the cityName must be validated ( Based on string datatype).</li>
      <li>Apply compose validation on countryName field.</li>
     <data-scope scope="['decorator','validator']">
     <li>Apply compose validation dynamically based on server rules.</li>